 The bazooka is a falset horn: all pitches it emits are created in falset with lip buzzes entering the bare pipe or the built-in mouthpiece/leadpipe unit, depending on your construction choice.
 The buzzing of the lips is *not* intended to resonate in perfect sympathy with a scientifically-scaled tube.
 Notes produced within the instrument are amplified as they travel through the lengths of tubing and the expanding bell.

 A key consideration that strongly effects tone and compass (pitch range, low to high) is: how will you construct your mouthpiece?
 If you use no mouthpiece, you will have the most severely limited range of notes low to high and a very "airy", loose-lipped sound--perhaps most like hoots played on didgeridoo.
 If you do use a mouthpiece and include a short leadpipe, then you will have a more focused sound with a range limited to perhaps 1 and 1/2 octaves.
-As you add more and more cyclindrical leadpipe to your mouthpiece, you get a tighter, "buzzier" tone ith more enhanced low to high pitch range--up to about 2.5 octaves at most.
+With a short leadpipe, you probably won't be able to as easily play low pedal notes.
+As you add more and more cyclindrical leadpipe to your mouthpiece, you get a tighter, "buzzier" tone with more enhanced low to high pitch range--up to about 2.5 chromatic octaves.
 If you abandon cylindrical leadpipes entirely and construct a truly conical one instead, the tone that results should be much more pure, hornlike, and sonorous.